LLM Serving and KV Cache

 Bottlenecks and Supply Chain

-LLM serving bottlenecks include GPU memory, HBM bandwidth, network bandwidth, scheduler quality, cache fragmentation, long-tail latency, queueing, model cold starts, and cost control.
+LLM serving bottlenecks include accelerator memory, HBM bandwidth, network bandwidth, scheduler quality, cache fragmentation, long-tail latency, queueing, model cold starts, cache transfer, and cost control.
 The same model can feel fast or unusable depending on serving architecture.

 KV cache also connects serving to hardware supply.
 Larger contexts and higher concurrency require more memory per accelerator.
 Faster HBM can improve decode throughput.
 Better networking can help distributed inference and cache movement.
 Specialized inference chips, GPUs, and cloud services compete partly on how efficiently they can serve tokens at scale.

 This is why inference infrastructure matters politically.
-If AI becomes a daily interface for search, work, education, medicine, bureaucracy, code, and companionship, the institutions that can serve tokens cheaply and reliably will shape access to machine intelligence.
+If AI becomes a daily interface for search, work, education, medicine, bureaucracy, code, and companionship, the institutions that can serve tokens cheaply, privately, and reliably will shape access to machine intelligence.

 Central Tensions